I am a forty-something mom, knitting instructor, novelist, and freelance writer.

 What Is a Bloom?

 Just before a hen lays her egg, her body adds the last and most protective coating to the shell: the bloom.
-The bloom is wet when applied, and it quickly dries when it lands in a nest.
+The bloom is wet when applied, and dries quickly when it drops in her nest.

 Most farmers who keep eggs for themselves leave this protective coating on the egg.
 It is a protective shield, covering all the pores, so that bacteria and outside gases or chemicals cannot enter the egg while also trapping moisture inside the egg.
 The result is a full, rich egg with a bright orange yolk.

-In fact, the bloom on a fresh egg is so protective that eggs that still have their bloom can be left out at room temperature and still be edible.
-However, once the egg is washed or wiped down too hard, the bloom disappears and the egg needs to be refrigerated.
-Ever wonder why eggs in Europe aren't refrigerated?
-They still have their blooms!
+In fact, the bloom on a fresh egg is so protective that eggs that still have their bloom can be left out at room temperature for weeks without going bad.
+Unfortunately, when the egg is washed or wiped down too hard, the bloom disappears and the egg needs to be refrigerated.
+This is why eggs in Europe aren't refrigerated and American ones are.
+Europe does not wash the bloom off their commercialized eggs.

 Store-Bought vs. Farm Fresh Eggs

-A store-bought egg has the bloom washed off.
+A store-bought egg (in America) has the bloom washed off.
 Some manufacturers will go a step further and rinse their eggs in a chemical wash.
 Unfortunately, this means that chemicals seep into the pores which are no longer protected by a bloom.
 A reaction takes place.
-The yoke inside the shell will start to pale and shrink; the albumen, supposed to be cloudy due to the healthy exchange with carbon dioxide, will start to become clear.
+The yoke inside the shell will start to pale and shrink; the albumen, supposed to be cloudy due to the healthy exchange with carbon dioxide, will turn clear.
 The more clear your egg white, the less fresh it is.

 The nutrient quality between store-bought eggs and farm fresh eggs is startling.